n0uur/primord/README.md

-# Primord - Genshin Impact Gift Code Notifier Bot
+# Primord - "Genshin Impact" and "Honkai: Star Rail" Gift Code Notifier Bot
-Primord is a Discord bot built with discord.js that automatically notifies users when a new Genshin Impact gift code becomes available for redeem.
+Primord is a Discord bot built with discord.js that automatically notifies users when a new Genshin Impact and Honkai: Star Rail gift code becomes available for redeem.
 The bot periodically checks online Genshin Impact community websites for new codes and sends a notification message to subscribed users in a designated Discord channel.

 ## Features
+- Automated notifications for new `Genshin Impact` gift codes.
-- Automated notifications for new Genshin Impact gift codes.
+- Automated notifications for new `Honkai: Star Rail` gift codes.
 - User-friendly commands for subscribing or unsubscribing from notifications.

 ## Prerequisites